robzolkos/claudinator/commands/domain-search.md

-# Domain Search Command
+---
+description: Find available domain names for your business or project idea using AI-powered generation and parallel availability checking
+model: sonnet
+---

-This command helps you find available domain names for your business or project idea.
+This command helps you find available domain names for your business or project idea using a two-stage approach for optimal results.

 ## Usage